Download Your FREE Texas Dealer License Start Up Guide

 7. Maintain Business Hours and Records

 A retail Texas dealer must be open at least four days a week for at least four consecutive hours per day.
 A wholesale dealer must be open at least two days per week for at least two consecutive hours per day.
 Travel trailer and trailer/semi-trailer dealers may operate seven days a week.
 If a person holds a motor vehicle license and a trailer license, they may open on Saturdays and Sundays but cannot sell motor vehicles on both Saturday and Sunday.
 Motor vehicles may only be sold on Saturday or Sunday, never on both days.
 We will discuss hours of operation extensively in your six-hour web-based dealer license class.
 You must also maintain records on all vehicles purchased, leased, and sold, for a minimum of 48 months.
 Just copy every document that comes across your desk.
 We will review an entire section on exactly which records to keep in your course.
+Dealer Management Software will assist you in keeping your required documents.
+Learn more about Dealer Management Software that will help run your new Texas small car dealership with a few clicks of the mouse!

 You Must Follow all State and Federal Laws